fernandorpm/mischiefer/README.md

 # Mischiefer
 > A free, lightweight, and open-source CSS Framework with inbuilt light and dark themes.
-Let's cause some mischiefs!
+Let's cause some mischief!

 ## Installation
 Mischiefer can be imported into your project in different ways, but in most cases, it will follow the regular HTML structure: